algosup/2023-2024-project-4-sportshield-team-8/documents/qualityAssurance/testPlan.md

 #### ➭ <ins> Critical Bug Incidents </ins>

-In the event of identifying a critical bug during testing, all other testing activities must be paused to prioritize resolution of this issue.
-A critical bug is one that can lead to software crashes or severe malfunctions, significantly impacting user experience. \
+In the event of identifying a critical bug during testing, all other testing activities must be paused to prioritise the resolution of this issue.
+A critical bug can lead to software crashes or severe malfunctions, significantly impacting user experience. \
 Prompt resolution is imperative to maintain the integrity of the software. \
 If a critical bug is detected, the testing team must dedicate their efforts to addressing and rectifying it before resuming any further testing.
 Failure to resolve such issues could compromise the software's stability and render it unsuitable for release.
 Once the critical bug has been resolved, testing activities can resume.

-#### ➭ <ins> High Volume of Bugs </ins>
+#### ➭ <ins> High Volume Of Bugs </ins>

 If a substantial number of bugs are discovered in the software, testing operations will be paused, and the QA team will promptly notify the development team.
 During this period, the QA team will refrain from altering any code, enabling the development team to address these issues. \
 Once the development team has resolved the bugs, testing activities can resume.
 This approach ensures that the software is thoroughly tested and that all identified issues are resolved before proceeding to the next phase.